containerd/overlaybd/README.md

 ## Licenses

-Overlaybd is released under the General Public License, Version 2.0.
+Overlaybd is released under the Apache License, Version 2.0.